Toggle: English / Spanish

 - Smoking or exposure to smoke

-Migraine headaches can be triggered by certain foods.
-The most common are:
+Migraines can also be triggered by certain foods.
+Most common are:

 - Fruits (avocado, banana, citrus fruit)